 Winterizing plumbing pipes is a process that prepares household plumbing for freezing temperatures that can cause leaks and breaks in the home.
 When water freezes, it expands as it becomes ice.
-This expansion produces pressure within pipes which causes damage.
+This expansion produces pressure within pipes, which causes damage.

-Preparing for Winterizations
+Preparing for Winterization

 Steps for Winterizing Your Plumbing

 Follow these steps to winterize plumbing pipes in a house:

 - Shut off the main water valve, and then turn off the water pump and the water heater.
 It will protect heating elements in the water heater when there is no water inside the tank.